SixArm/sixarm_ruby_zid/README.md

 ## Details

+Methods:

+  * `XID.new`: generate a new XID string
+  * `XID#digest`: return a SHA256 digest as a 64-character string

+Notes:

-This uses Ruby's SecureRandom methods for strong security.
+  * XID uses Ruby's SecureRandom methods for strong security.

-SecureToken is a string, so you can do any string methods on it.
+  * An XID is a Ruby string, so you can do any string methods on it.

 ## UUID comparison